aliveliaravind/KPMG-Virtual-Experience-Program-files/README.md

 # KPMG-Internship-files
-Data Analytics Take the mystery out of big data and learn what it’s like to produce business results with the KPMG data analytics team
+In this online program, you will get to complete similar work that our Graduates do at KPMG.
+You will learn what it is like working at one of the world’s best data analytics team, and build skills required to excel as a analytics consultant.